TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.message.rst

 .. versionadded:: 3.6 [1]_

-The central class in the :mod:`email` package is the :class:`EmailMessage` class, imported from the :mod:`email.message` module.
-It is the base class for the :mod:`email` object model.  :class:`EmailMessage` provides the core functionality for setting and querying header fields, for accessing message bodies, and for creating or modifying structured messages.
+The central kundi in the :mod:`email` package is the :class:`EmailMessage` class, imported kutoka the :mod:`email.message` module.
+It is the base kundi for the :mod:`email` object model.  :class:`EmailMessage` provides the core functionality for setting and querying header fields, for accessing message bodies, and for creating or modifying structured messages.